-Here’s everything you need to know about TQQQ and how to use it.
+Here’s what you need to know about TQQQ and how to use it.

 What is TQQQ?

-The ProShares UltraPro QQQ (TQQQ) seeks a 3x return of the Nasdaq 100 Index for a single day.
+The ProShares UltraPro QQQ, more commonly referred to by its ticker symbol TQQQ, seeks a 3x return of the Nasdaq 100 Index for a single day.

 TQQQ is among the more actively traded leveraged ETFs given its high liquidity and the popularity of the underlying index it follows.